-Dr. Margaret Perry coordinates and teaches group piano, piano pedagogy, and aural perceptions at the Conservatory of Music.
-She also works with the opera department as a rehearsal pianist.
-She attended Brigham Young University and received a BM degree, cum laude, in piano performance and pedagogy and MM in piano performance.
-She completed a DMA in piano performance at the University of Arizona.
-She was a student of Margaret Garner, Paul Pollei, and Rex Woods.
+Margaret Perry is group piano and piano pedagogy coordinator and teacher for the Conservatory of Music at University of the Pacific.
+She also teaches aural perceptions and is a rehearsal pianist for the opera department.
+She attended Brigham Young University and received a bachelor’s degree, cum laude, in piano performance and pedagogy and a master’s degree in piano performance.
+She earned her Doctor of Musical Arts degree in piano performance at the University of Arizona.
+She was a student of Margaret Garner, Paul Pollei and Rex Woods.

-In 2002, Dr. Perry was the first place winner of the Green Valley Concert Association Piano Competition and also received the Audience Award.
-As a Medici Scholars Award Recipient in 1999 and 2000, she participated in the Amalfi Coast Music Festival in Vietri sul Mare, Italy and the Corsi Internazionali di Musica in Urbino, Italy.
+In 2002 Perry won the first place and the audience award in the Green Valley Concert Association Piano Competition.
+As a Medici Scholars Award Recipient in 1999 and 2000, she participated in the Amalfi Coast Music Festival in Vietri sul Mare, Italy, and the Corsi Internazionali di Musica in Urbino, Italy.
 She also did research for her dissertation on the piano music of Italian composers Alfredo Casella and Gian Francesco Malipiero.
-She has performed in master classes for distinguished pianists that include Renato Premezzi, Louis Nagel, Thomas Mastroianni, and Dalton Baldwin.
+She has performed in master classes for distinguished pianists such as Renato Premezzi, Louis Nagel, Thomas Mastroianni and Dalton Baldwin.

-Margaret Perry is involved in numerous collaborative projects with colleagues and within the community.
-She has been a pianist for the Stockton Opera Association, Stockton Civic Theatre, and Stockton Chorale.
-During the 2007 Brubeck Festival, she performed with Kevin Deas (bass), recipient of the 2006 Brubeck Institute Award for Distinguished Achievement.
+Perry is involved in numerous collaborative projects with colleagues and within the community.
+She has been a pianist for the Stockton Symphony, Stockton Opera Association, Stockton Civic Theatre and Stockton Chorale.
+During the 2007 Brubeck Festival, she performed with bassist Kevin Deas, a recipient of the 2006 Brubeck Institute Award for Distinguished Achievement.

-Dr. Perry is a member of MTNA, MTAC, College Music Society, Mu Phi Epsilon, Pi Kappa Lambda, and Phi Kappa Phi.
+Perry is a member of MTNA, CAPMT, Pi Kappa Lambda, Mu Phi Epsilon and Phi Kappa Phi.

 BM, MM, Brigham Young University